 - Enter the check date and the pay period to match the check, and click Next.

 - Create the check by entering hours, salary, and/or other payroll items.

 - Enter the Direct Deposit offset item in the Other Payroll Items section.

 Note: It is important that the Direct Deposit offset deduction item always be the last item listed in the Other Payroll Items section.

 - Enter an amount for the Direct Deposit offset item equal to the net amount of the paycheck (the amount for the Direct Deposit offset should be a negative number).

 - Click Save and Close, then click Create Paychecks.

-To create a check for the ACH (bank or institution doing the direct deposit) in QuickBooks, you must use the Create Custom Liability Payments option to pay liabilities:
+To create a check for the ACH (bank or institution doing the direct deposit) in QuickBooks Desktop, you must use the Create Custom Liability Payments option to pay liabilities: